top of page

 The noun 'intuition' has its origins in the Latin word 'intueri,' which means 'to look at' or 'to contemplate.'
 This Latin term conveyed the idea of examining or contemplating something with a deep and thoughtful gaze.
 Over time, this concept evolved, and in the 16th century, it gave rise to the word 'intuition' in English.
 'Intuition' refers to the ability to understand or know something without the need for conscious reasoning or analytical thought.
 It suggests a kind of immediate and instinctive insight that comes from a profound contemplation of a situation or problem.
 Thus, the etymology of 'intuition' underscores its connection to the act of contemplation and the idea of gaining knowledge or understanding through a deeper, non-conscious perception.

-Quiz: Find the meaning of intuition
+Find the correct meaning of the noun intuition:

 Try Again!